wp-plugins/leaguemanager/readme.txt

 * add team logo (wp-content directory needs to be writable by the server)
 * weekly-based ordering of matches with bulk editing mechanism
 * automatic point calculation and ranking of teams
-* breadcrumb navigation included
 * activate/deactivate league toggling
 * widget for each active league
 * seperate capability to control access and compatibility with Role Manager
 * TinyMCE Button for better usability

-For further notes on using the plugin see the section below.
+For further notes on using the plugin see the [Usage](http://wordpress.org/extend/plugins/leaguemanager/other_notes).

 **Translations**